 HIAS works in partnership with local social service organizations across the United States to help refugees become acculturated and self-sufficient within a year after their arrival.
 For those who need extended assistance, support services are provided for up to five years after arrival.
-These include employment counseling, English language instruction, and assistance accessing vocational training, medical care, and mental health counseling.
+These include employment counseling, English language instruction, assistance accessing vocational training, medical care and mental health counseling.

 - Assisting people to identify realistic, achievable career paths that have the potential to offer a living wage.